Inside the White House Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Inside the White House

-Quick Plot Summary: Released in 1996, Inside the White House is a Documentary film directed by John B. Bredar.
+Quick Plot Summary: Released in 1996, Inside the White House is a Documentary film directed by John B. Bredar, written by John B. Bredar.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Morgan Freeman.
+It provides a scannable look at the movie's central conflict involving Morgan Freeman as Narrator (voice).

 Ending Explained: Inside the White House